TempoQuestInc/AceCAST-Docs/source/Installation.rst

 -------------------------

 * First, click `here <https://tempoquest.com/acecast-registration/>`_ to be redirected to the AceCAST download page.
-* Now click the big button that says "*AceCAST v1.2 Binary Executable for 64-Bit Linux x86 or Power 9*".
+* Now click the button that says:"*AceCAST v1.2 Binary Executable for 64-Bit Linux x86 or Power 9*".
 * This will redirect to a registration page.
 To download AceCAST, free registration is required.
 * The purpose of this registration form is for TempoQuest to track the types of users that are downloading AceCAST, and so TempoQuest can e-mail you the AceCAST download and AceCAST license file.
 * Please fill in the required fields and review the license agreement.
 * Once you have read the license agreement, make sure to click the box located at the lower left corner of the page to acknowledge that you have read and understand the license agreement.
-* After clicking the box, an orange “Submit” button will appear.
+* After clicking the box, an orange "Submit" button will appear.
-* Click on the “Submit” button.
+* Click on the "Submit" button.
 Fill out the page and click submit at the bottom of the page.
 * Once submitted, you will receive an e-mail from "*samm.elliott@tempoquest.com*" that contains an attachment/download link which has the the AceCAST download file for Linux-x86-64 or Linux Power9.
 * This e-mail also contains another attachment, an AceCAST license file (acecast-trial.lic).